Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Scientific Name Betta splendens

 There is no albino version of the pink betta.
 Due to a lack of pigment, the skin is pink, and the flesh is visible.
-Pinker bettas typically have brighter, deeper coloring on their fins and bodies.
+They typically have brighter, deeper coloring on their fins and bodies.

-Some pink bettas have been bred specifically for the aquarium trade.
+Some pink bettas have been bred specifically for the aquarium trade, such as:

 Clear/Cellophane Bettas: The skin of clear or cellophane Bettas is a pale pink, but this coloration is not inherited.
 Instead, it’s derived from the internal fish coloring that shows through the skin.